spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 #### Next steps
 - Evaluate XGBoost without PCA and how it performs on the complete set of dimensions
+- Use dimension reduction techniques that preserve interpretability, such as factor analysis
+- Use other feature selection methods (RFE, SelectKBest) instead of PCA and run the models again.
 - Use Neural models to evaluate how they perform against the above

 #### Outline of project